 - 1. The teleworker's conditions of employment shall remain the same as for non-telework employees.
 Employee salary, benefits and employer-sponsored insurance plans shall not change as a result of telework. - 2.
 Pulaski County policies, procedures and practices shall apply at the telework site.
 Failure to abide by County policies, procedures or practices may result in termination of the telework arrangement and/or disciplinary action. - 3.
+Behavior and speech that harasses or demeans co-workers will not be tolerated, whether it occurs face-to-face or remotely. - 4.
 The teleworker will not be paid for time involved in travel between the telework site and the central work site.